-As at 22 March 2019, Cyclopharm has enrolled 121 patients in its Phase 3 Trial in support of its proposed application to USFDA.
+To date, Cyclopharm has enrolled 114 patients in its Phase 3 Trial in support of its proposed application to USFDA.

 Following the company's submission of its first 40-patient interim study in the first half of 2018, Cyclopharm met with USFDA in October to explore opportunities to refine or alter the clinical trial program.
 As a result of that meeting, USFDA provided constructive guidance to Cyclopharm, relating to an alternative 505(b)2 New Drug Application Pathway and approved a variation to the existing trial that is expected to expedite patient enrolment.